Poisonous, Irritating and Invasive Plants You Should Never Grow

-Some plants may look pretty, but they are actually irritating to the skin or even poisonous.
-Make sure you avoid these toxic and invasive plants.
+Some plants look pretty, but they are invasive, irritating to skin or poisonous.
+Avoid these toxic, irritating and invasive plants.

 When you think of unwanted plants, dandelions, quack grass and other common weeds that bully their way into your yard and garden probably come to mind.
 But, occasionally, we inadvertently plant a seedy character that either takes over the garden, gets you itching or causes a whopper of a stomachache (or worse) if eaten.
-Here are the worst irritating, poisonous and invasive plants you should always avoid.
+Discover the worst irritating, poisonous and invasive plants you should avoid.
+And here’s how to remove invasive plant species for good.

 It’s covered with pretty, purple flower spikes from late summer through fall.
 A long-lived perennial, it adapts to a wide range of growing conditions.
 Plus, it makes a beautiful cut flower.
 It’s a gardener’s dream come true, right?
 Wrong!